 But as editor of Current Archaeology, I have found myself straddling two worlds.
 For half of my life, I have been living in the academic world, writing about excavations and learning to make that leap from holes in the ground to history, and following the theories and controversies of the academic archaeological world.

-But the same time, I have also been a businessman, the publisher of Current Archaeology, dealing with printers, advertisers, and mastering the mysteries of postcodes and direct debits.
+But at the same time, I have also been a businessman, the publisher of Current Archaeology, dealing with printers, advertisers, and mastering the mysteries of postcodes and direct debits.
 And though I have given up accountancy completely, I have nevertheless kept an interest in accountancy and the world of finance and money.

 These pages form an attempt to marry together the two very different worlds, the academic world, which is still far too much influenced by Marx, and the outside world which is all too often ignorant of what is going on in the world of academia.
 I am in a position to link the two, and these pages are the result of my endeavours.